 The tradition of fika– sitting down to enjoy something to eat and drink – is an important part of Swedish culture.
 It is so much more than downing a cup of coffee in a hasty rush.
 It’s about being present either alone or with friends and enjoying the moment.

 You can enjoy fika anywhere, but it’s particularly fabulous outdoors on a Green Owl Travel tour at an open campfire in the forests of Dalarna.
-Many Ekoparks and forests in Sweden have fire pits that are stocked with wood, though many Swedes pack it in and leave extra behind for the next visitor to enjoy.
+Many Ekoparks and forests in Sweden have fire pits with plentiful wood supplies.
+But many Swedes pack in kindling and leave extra behind for the next visitor to enjoy.
 Traditional fika foods include sweet treats like cinnamon rolls or my favorite, cardamom buns.

 Dance around the Midsummer Pole